bahasa-ai/klasifikasi-js/README.md

 const result = await Klasifikasi.classify('publicId', 'query')
 console.log(result)
 ```
-It will throw an error if something bad happen

 ## Logs
 You can get your classify logs based on your model `publicId`